For many American parents, the cost of child care is a constant struggle. Is universal child care the right solution for families?

 # # #

 This article originally appeared in the October 27, 2019 issue of Wide Angle, our regular newsletter designed, we hope, to inform rather than inflame.
-Each edition brings you original articles by Common Ground Solutions, a quiz, and a round-up of news items — from across the political spectrum — that we think are worth reading.
 We make a special effort to cover good work being done to bridge political divides, and to offer constructive information on ways our readers can engage in the political process and make a difference on issues that matter to them.

 Sign up below to receive future issues.